-A member of our lovely team will perform an ultrasound scan which helps us to see your ovaries.
+A member of our lovely team of fertility specialists will perform a pelvic ultrasound scan which helps us to see your ovaries.
 From this we can determine something called an Antral Follicle Count (AFC), which is the number of small sacs (follicles) containing immature eggs in the ovaries.
 The AFC can be used as a rough indicator of how many eggs are remaining in the ovary, also known as the ovarian reserve.

 A pelvic ultrasound scan also helps us to assess the health of your uterus.
 It can be used to identify the structure and shape of the uterus, which is important to consider when trying to become pregnant.
 Some anomalies which may cause issues during natural conception and IVF treatment are fibroids and polyps, which are both growths that can cause symptoms such as heavy bleeding during periods, pelvic pain, and difficulty becoming pregnant.
 These can be identified during a pelvic ultrasound scan and allow doctors to tailor your care package to your unique needs.

 This blood test measures the amount of Anti-Müllerian Hormone (AMH) in your blood.
 AMH is produced in the ovarian follicles during the early stages of their development, and a higher AMH level in the blood is indicative of a higher number of eggs in the ovary.
-The level of this hormone in your blood can be helpful in determining roughly how many eggs will be harvested should you wish to proceed with IVF treatment or egg-freezing.
+The blood test allows us to learn level of this hormone in your blood, which can be helpful in determining roughly how many eggs will be harvested should you wish to proceed with IVF treatment or egg-freezing.